wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    ### Speech Translation (Speech to text)

    DEMO: <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/speech-translation/">Speech Translation</a> recognizes and synthesizes speech, and translates spoken languages.
+REMEMBER: The sequence of services:

+   Speech-to-Text -> Speech Correction -> Machine Translation -> Text-to-Speech

+   "Speech Recognition" and Text Analysis are not involved in this use case.

    https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/08%20-%20Speech.ipynb